cheqd/cheqd-node/docs/setting-up-a-new-node.md

     systemctl start cheqd-noded
    ```

-  Check that service is running:
+  Check that the service is running:

   ```text
   systemctl status cheqd-noded